redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

     - If you [upgrade a database]({{<relref "/operate/rs/references/rest-api/requests/bdbs/upgrade#post-bdbs-upgrade">}}) using the REST API, you can set `"latest_with_modules": false` in the request body to prevent module upgrades.

 - Added support for [log rotation]({{<relref "/operate/rs/clusters/logging/log-security#log-rotation">}}) based on both size and time.

+- Added V2 Prometheus metrics.

+- [Minimum password length]({{<relref "/operate/rs/security/access-control/manage-passwords/password-complexity-rules#change-minimum-password-length">}}), previously hardcoded as 8 characters, is now configurable in the Cluster Manager UI and the REST API.

+- The [cluster license expiration alert threshold]({{<relref "/operate/rs/clusters/configure/license-keys#configure-license-expiration-alert">}}), which determines how far in advance you want to be notified of the license expiration, is configurable in the Cluster Manager UI and the REST API.

+- The Cluster Manager UI's time zone can be configured with an [update CM settings REST API request]({{<relref "/operate/rs/references/rest-api/requests/cm_settings#put-cm-settings">}}).

+- Timeouts for raising connection alarms can be configured with an [update database configuration REST API request]({{<relref "/operate/rs/references/rest-api/requests/bdbs#put-bdbs">}}):

+    - `crdt_sync_connection_alarm_timeout_seconds`: if the syncer takes longer than the specified number of seconds to connect to an Active-Active database, raise a connection alarm.

+    - `replica_sync_connection_alarm_timeout_seconds`: if the syncer takes longer than the specified number of seconds to connect to a replica, raise a connection alarm.

+- Reserved port 3349 for the cluster watchdog exporter.

 #### Redis module feature sets